 Benjamin Graham, the greatest investment advisor of the twentieth century, taught and inspired people worldwide.
 Graham’s “value investing” philosophy shields investors from substantial error and teaches them to develop long-term strategies.
 It made The Intelligent Investor the stock market bible since its original publication in 1949.

-Positives: A huge amount of valuable insight and knowledge.
-The revised version, with comments from Jason Zweig, brings the book up to date with new examples of how the book’s tenets still hold.
+Positives: The revised version provides a huge amount of valuable insight and knowledge.
+Jason Zweig’s comments bring the book up to date and provide new examples of how its tenets still hold.

-Negatives: With an overwhelming 623 pages or nearly 18 hours of listening combined and a very dry writing style, you will need a lot of coffee to get you through it.
+Negatives: With an overwhelming 623 pages, or nearly 18 hours of listening combined, and a very dry writing style, you will need a lot of coffee to get through it.

 3. Value Investing: From Graham to Buffett and Beyond